carin-alliance/cpcds-auth-server/README.md

 # CPCDS Authorization Server

+ATTN: This server is now deprecated.
+Please see the ca.uhn.fhir.jpa.starter.authorization in the [CPCDS Server RI github](https://github.com/carin-alliance/cpcds-server-ri)

 This project is the authorization server for the [CPCDS Reference Server](https://github.com/carin-alliance/cpcds-server-ri).
 It supports authorization using OAuth 2.0 in the stand alone SMART app launch sequence.

 This server is deployed at http://ec2-18-221-69-59.us-east-2.compute.amazonaws.com:8080/